jollybully/mov2mp4/readme.txt

 3. Select the **General** tab.
 4. In the lower half of the window, you should see a message like "'mov2mp4' was blocked from use because it is not from an identified developer."
 5. Click the button that says **Open Anyway** next to that message.
-6. Confirm the action in the dialog that appears, and the script should run normally.
+6. Confirm the action in the dialog that appears, and the script should run normally, processing all videos in the folder.

 Note: The steps above will need to be repeated for each new script you want to run.